threeport/threeport/README.md

 ## Software Development Kit

-The software development kit enables engineers to extend core Threeport with custom modules.
+The software development kit is used by platform engineers to extend the Threeport Core with custom modules.
 These modules can be developed by the open source community, 3rd party providers or in-house teams.
 Threeport modules can add support for any cloud provider, runtime environment, managed service or support service.
 This extensibility ensures seamless delivery of complex